nccl-jmli/VarBen/docs/manual.md

 from the mutation calling community.

-1. Currently, we are working on testing a new version of mutation editor for Ion Torrent plantform.
+1. Currently, we are working on testing a new version of mutation editor for Ion Torrent platform.

 2. There is a bug in parallel function, the user cannot stop software via ctrl-C during it is running in parallel mode.